tbwcjw/tf2_mini_mc01/README.md

 # Mini Minecraft 2fort Map for Team Fortress 2

+# Version 1:
 A small map for intimate matches and fast pasted action!
 Blue and Red forts are identical.
 There are two teleporters in each tunnel and the central stone structure is boobytrapped with TNT...
 Careful!

 My first map.
 Original map design built in Minecraft and used as a reference in Hammer++ to build the final map.

 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2998450868)

+# Version 2:

+A new realm under the overworld emerges!
+Fight your way through familiar surroundings with a hellian twist.
+Don't get burnt!
+The central stone structure will get you there, and the two portals in the nether get you back!

+Version 2 is in pre-release testing as of 7/8/23.

 ## Compilation

 Baked Lighting: